lorenzotabasso/tln-1920/README.md

 # TLN-1920

-Repository for al lthe exam projects of TLN course.
+Repository for all the exam projects of TLN course.
 A.Y.
 2019-2020.